Tutorial: Assessing Credit Score Prediction Reliability Using Bootstrap Resampling

 Quantifying Prediction Uncertainty Across Score Ranges

-Now we can directly measure how prediction reliability varies across score ranges by calculating standard deviation within each score bin.
-This approach quantifies uncertainty at different score levels.
+This section provides a methodology to directly measure prediction reliability variation across different score ranges through the calculation of standard deviation within each score bin.
+This approach enables precise quantification of uncertainty at different score levels.

 # Create bins using quantiles